 If you head to the main island and into Bocas Town (located on the southern tip of Isla Colon), you’ll get a mix of islanders and backpackers looking to have some fun.
 It’s known to have a great nightlife, so go ahead, dance and drink with the locals!

 Bocas del Toro is pretty cheap, so if you’re looking for a tropical place then this is a must go to destination.
 The warmest time is in August, and the driest is September, so whatever you’re looking for, fall is your best bet for good weather.

 Another one on our list of top fall destinations is Split, Croatia.
-Many travelers heading to Croatia end up in Dubrovnik, however Dubrovnik has become quite expensive and crowded.
+Many travelers heading to Croatia end up in Dubrovnik, however, Dubrovnik has become quite expensive and crowded.
 Split is a great alternative as it’s an older city (more history), and a lot cheaper.
-The weather in the fall is amazing as well, with temperatures ranging in the low to mid 70’s, and with that ocean breeze you’ll be comfortable staying outdoors all day long.
+The weather in the fall is amazing as well, with temperatures ranging in the low to mid 70’s, and with that ocean breeze, you’ll be comfortable staying outdoors all day long.

 Split offers beautiful beaches and a rich culture that’s incorporating modernity while still preserving its history.
-The Diocletian’s Palace (a Unesco World Heritage site) is a must see, where you can now find bars, restaurants and shops situated in and around the palace.
+The Diocletian’s Palace (a Unesco World Heritage site) is a must-see, where you can now find bars, restaurants, and shops situated in and around the palace.

 Have six minutes to spare?
-Check out this video created by New York Times, that takes you through the city, highlighting everything you need to know and do while visiting Split.
+Check out this video created by the New York Times, that takes you through the city, highlighting everything you need to know and do while visiting Split.